aescobarr/djangoref/README.md

 #### Database

-Ali-Bey uses a Postgresql 9+ with Postgis database.
+Ali-Bey uses a [Postgresql 9+](https://www.postgresql.org) database with the [PostGIS](https://postgis.net) spatial database extension.
 You can install it like this:

 ```bash
 sudo apt install postgresql-10